Theory of Operation

 Image Metadata Format

-The pixel_format values listed in sds.schema.json map to the following template files located in the folder schema\image_format and Linux V4L2 references.
+The pixel_format values listed in sds.schema.json map to the following template files located in schema/image_format and use Linux V4L2 references.

 pixel_format: |